Skip to main contentSkip to article

 BC closing-cost reference

-BC Property Transfer TaxBracket structure, worked examples, and what the foreign-buyer additional tax actually means
+BC Property Transfer TaxBracket structure, three named-submarket worked examples, live exemption thresholds, and the 20% foreign-buyer additional tax

 The bracket structure